 Instructor: Gordon S. Novak Jr., GDC 3.824; Office Hours: T Th 3:30 - 5:00.

-Discussion Sections will be changed to the following 3 sections.
+Discussion Sections are taught by TAs.
+Discussion sections have been consolidated into three sections.
 Any student can go to any of the discussion sections.
 Attendance at discussion sections is optional.

 Grades on Canvas.